-Name Meaning Age Time Length Weight Where found Comments Asilisaurus ancestor reptile Middle Triassic (245-237 MYA) 3.8ft (1.2 m) Chicken Tanzania The oldest dinosauromorph known from bony fossils (there are footprints which are older).
-Crosbysaurus Crosby County [Texas] reptile Late Triassic (228-216.5 MYA) ?
+Name Meaning Age lime Length Weight Where found Comments Asilisaurus ancestor reptile Middle Triassic (245-237 MYA) 3.8ft (1.2 m) Chicken Tanzania The oldest dinosauromorph known from bony fossils (there are footprints which are older).
+Crosbysaurus Crosby County [Texas] reptile Late Triassic (235-228 MYA) ?
 Chicken?
 Arizona, Texas Known only from teeth.
 Thought by some to be an early ornithischian dinosaur.
 May actually be from a crocodile relative rather than a dinosauromorph.
-Galtonia for [American paleontologist Peter] Galton Late Triassic (228-216.5 MYA) ?
+Diodorus for legendary king of the Berbers Diodorus and for ancient Greek historian Diodorus Siculus Late Triassic (235-228 MYA) 7.5 ft (2.3 m)?
 Turkey?
+Morocco A close relative of Sacisaurus.
+Galtonia for [American paleontologist Peter Galton] Late Triassic (235-228 MYA) ?
+Turkey?
 Pennsylvania Known only from teeth first thought to be from a prosauropod.
 May be from a primitive plant-eating crocodile relative rather than a dinosauromorph.
-Eucoelophysis true Coelophysis Late Triassic (228-216.5 MYA) 9.8 ft (3 m) Beaver New Mexico Once thought to be a coelophysoid theropod.
-Krzyzanowskisaurus [American fossil collector Stan] Krzyzanowski's reptile Late Triassic (228-216.5 MYA) ? ?
+Eucoelophysis true Coelophysis Late Triassic (235-228 MYA) 9.8 ft (3 m) Beaver New Mexico Once thought to be a coelophysoid theropod.
+Krzyzanowskisaurus [American fossil collector Stan] Krzyzanowski's reptile Late Triassic (235-228 MYA) ? ?
 Arizona, New Mexico Known only from teeth, very likely from a plant-eating crocodile relative rather than a dinosauromorph.
-Lewisuchus [American fossil preparator Arnold] Lewis's crocodile Middle Triassic (237-228 MYA) 3.8ft (1.2 m) Chicken Argentina Some consider it the same creature as Pseudolagosuchus ; others think it is a primitive relative of crocodiles.
-Lucianosaurus Luciano Mesa [New Mexico] reptile Late Triassic (216.5-203.6 MYA) ?
+Lewisuchus [American fossil preparator Arnold Lewis's crocodile] Middle Triassic (242-235 MYA) 3.8ft (1.2 m) Chicken Argentina Some consider it the same creature as Pseudolagosuchus ; others think it is a primitive relative of crocodiles.
+Lucianosaurus Luciano Mesa [New Mexico] reptile Late Triassic (228-204 MYA) ?
 Turkey?
 New Mexico Known only from teeth.
 May be from a primitive plant-eating crocodile relative rather than a dinosauromorph.
-Pekinosaurus Pekin Formation reptile Late Triassic (228-216.5 MYA) ?
+Pekinosaurus Pekin Formation reptile Late Triassic (235-228 MYA) ?
 Chicken?
 North Carolina Known only from teeth.
 May be from a primitive plant-eating crocodile relative rather than a dinosauromorph.
-Protecovasaurus before Tecovasaurus Late Triassic (228-216.5 MYA) ?
+Protecovasaurus before Tecovasaurus Late Triassic (235-228 MYA) ?
 Chicken?
 Texas Known from teeth, once thought to be from an omnivorous ornithischian.
 May be from a plant-eating crocodile relative rather than a dinosauromorph.
-Pseudolagosuchus false Lagosuchus Middle Triassic (237-228 MYA) 4.3 ft (1.3 m) Chicken Argentina Possibly the same species as Lewisuchus.
-Sacisaurus Saci [legendary one-legged creature in Brazilian folklore] reptile Late Triassic (228-216.5 MYA) 7.5 ft (2.3 m) Turkey Brazil Similar to Silesaurus ; had a toothless front portion to the dentary somewhat similar to the predentary bone of ornithischian dinosaurs Silesaurus Silesia [Poland] reptile Late Triassic (228-216.5 MYA) 7.5 ft (2.3 m) Turkey Poland Known from many individuals.
+Pseudolagosuchus false Lagosuchus Middle Triassic (242-235 MYA) 4.3 ft (1.3 m) Chicken Argentina Possibly the same species as Lewisuchus.
+Sacisaurus Saci [legendary one-legged creature in Brazilian folklore] reptile Late Triassic (235-228 MYA) 7.5 ft (2.3 m) Turkey Brazil Similar to Silesaurus ; had a toothless front portion to the dentary somewhat similar to the predentary bone of ornithischian dinosaurs Silesaurus Silesia [Poland] reptile Late Triassic (235-228 MYA) 7.5 ft (2.3 m) Turkey Poland Known from many individuals.
 Among the closest relatives of the dinosaurs currently known.
-Technosaurus Texas Tech University reptile Late Triassic (228-216.5 MYA) 3.3 ft (1 m)?
+Technosaurus Texas Tech University reptile Late Triassic (235-228 MYA) 3.3 ft (1 m)?
 Beaver Texas Known from a partial skull, a vertebra, and a few other bones.
 Once thought to be a primitive ornithischian.
-Tecovasaurus Tecovas Formation reptile Late Triassic (228-216.5 MYA) ?
-Beaver?
-France; Arizona, Texas Known only from teeth.
-Once thought to be from a primitive ornithischian, but more likely from silesaurs or crocodile relatives.